mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

     Example: `[> thingref [> ( % thing % -> ref. presentation ) <] <]`

     Ref presentation automatically uses the name of the interface *INamedConcept*.
-If you add `auto-deletable: true` to the cell and the cardinality is `[1]`, the name is deleted but the reference is not removed.
-When the cardinality is `[0..1]` the reference is deleted.
-This behavior is expected because in the first case, the reference is mandatory, in the second case it is optional.
+If you add `auto-deletable: true` to the cell and the cardinality is `[1]`, MPS deletes the name but doesn't remove the reference.
+When the cardinality is [0..1], it deletes the reference.
+You expect this behavior because the reference is mandatory in the first case; in the second case, it is optional.